 Photojournalism, is that immensely satisfying, yet sometimes wildly dangerous profession where a photographer goes out into the world and documents it so that the rest of the world can experience it through their eyes.
 Their goal is to tell a visual story, and gain the empathy of the reader.

-Many of us as photographers, aspire to this profession, yet few have the guts and talent required.
-It is a tough job that often doesn’t get the recognition that it deserves.
+As photographers, many of us aspire to this profession, yet few have the guts and talent required to do what it calls for on a daily basis.
+It is a tough job to do well, and one that often doesn’t get the recognition that it deserves.
 It requires great technical and practical problem-solving skills and presence of mind.
 It is hardly ever glamorous.

 Take for example, the sports journalist… He would use lenses that fall into the Sports Photography set.
 I’m going to go out on a limb now, and ‘guess’ that what all you guys want to read about are the photojournalists who have the ‘real’ journalist’s job.
 The foreign correspondent… The guy who records wars, drought, floods, changes in government and so on.
 Let’s cut to the chase.